 Medicare covers ambulance services, although restrictions apply.
-People who need emergency transport can get different types of ambulance services.
+People who need emergency transport can get different types of ambulance services, such as road or air, depending on the situation.

 Medicare may cover emergency or nonemergency ambulance transportation, depending on the situation.